 About St Joseph’s Primary School

-The school is located beside ChildVision on Gracepark Road in Drumcondra and we work closely with a range of staff there.
-Through ChildVision, Occupational Therapy, Speech and Language Therapy, Physiotherapy, nursing support, eye and low-vision clinics and additional orientation and mobility training are provided, all of which is of great benefit to the pupils who attend St. Joseph’s Primary School.
-Some children have availed of residential services while other facilities at ChildVision are enjoyed by all, including the sensory garden, pet farm, library, swimming pool, PE Hall, Soft Play and Multi-Sensory Room.
+St. Joseph’s is located beside ChildVision on Gracepark Road in Drumcondra and we work closely with a range of staff there.
+Through ChildVision, Occupational Therapy, Speech and Language Therapy, Physiotherapy, nursing support, low-vision clinics and additional orientation and mobility training are provided, all of which is of great benefit to the pupils who attend St. Joseph’s Primary School.
+Facilities at ChildVision are enjoyed by all, including the sensory garden, pet farm and the library.

 ‘Together we can do so much.’
 Helen Keller

 St. Joseph’s Primary School for Children with Visual Impairment aims to ensure that every pupil has access to a broad, balanced and appropriate curriculum which is suitably challenging and delivered with dignity.